dariusepure/auto_analytics/README.md

 - **Modern Authentication**: Sign in with Email/Password, **Google One Tap**, or explore as a **Guest**.
 - **Seamless Sync**: Powered by Firebase for real-time data synchronization across all your devices.
 - **Offline-First**: Built with a robust local-first strategy; data stays on your device and syncs whenever you're online.
-- **Recycle Bin**: Safety first—deleted vehicles can be recovered from the bin to prevent accidental data loss.

 ### 🌗 Premium UI/UX
 - **Material Design 3 (M3)**: A beautiful, modern interface using the latest adaptive components.